-Give a specific example of how you demonstrated your work ethic when you faced a real challenge.
-Did you work overtime?
-Did you exceed expectations?
-Did you help to save a project or keep a client?
+Give a specific example that shows how you demonstrated your work ethic to solve a problem.
+Did you work overtime, exceed expectations,help to save a project or keep a client?

 Highlight key points about yourself that relate to the job

 Is this your first job?
 Talk about your educational background, job-related journals or blogs you follow, and any job experience, group work or volunteer work you’ve done that shows your skills and dedication to your field.

 If this isn’t your first job, highlight your previous job experience, how you keep your skills up-to-date, and positive results you achieved in previous projects.

 Exact numbers and figures on how much money you made for or saved a company are music to a future employers ears!